Why Your Royalty Check Is Less Than You Expected

 Commodity Prices Dropped

-Your royalty is based on the price the operator received for the product.
+Your royalty is based on the price the operator actually received for the product, not the headline price on the news.
 If oil prices fell from $80 to $65 between payment periods, your check will reflect that, even if the well produced the same volume.

 Deductions Increased